wamp-proto/wamp-proto/rfc/text/advanced/ap_session_resumption.md

 ]
 ```

-If the *Router* can resume the session, it will send back a small `WELCOME` packet the same as a dedicated resume, but if it cannot, it will create a new session and send back a full `WELCOME` packet with `Welcome.Details.resumed|bool` set to `false`.
+If the *Router* can resume the session, it will send back a small `WELCOME` message the same as a dedicated resume, but if it cannot, it will create a new session and send back a full `WELCOME` message with `Welcome.Details.resumed|bool` set to `false`.
 As an example of a `WELCOME` message from the *Router* that has not been able to resume the session:

 ```json